Santiago Giménez: AC Milan

-On 3 February 2025, Giménez signed a four-and-a-half-year contract with Serie A club AC Milan, for a reported transfer fee of €32 million.
-Two days later, he made his debut, providing an assist to João Félix in a 3–1 victory over Roma in the Coppa Italia quarter-finals.
+On 3 February 2025, Giménez signed a four-and-a-half-year contract with Italian club AC Milan, for a reported transfer fee of €32 million.
+Two days later, he made his debut, providing an assist for João Félix's goal in a 3–1 victory over Roma in the Coppa Italia quarter-finals.
 On 8 February, he scored his first goal on his Serie A debut which ended in a 2–0 away win over Empoli.
 On 18 February, he scored his first Champions League goal for Milan in the opening minute of a 1–1 draw against his former club Feyenoord in the second leg of the knockout phase play-offs; however, Milan were eliminated with a 2–1 aggregate defeat.
-That was also his sixth goal in that season's Champions League competition, breaking the previous record of most goals scored by a Mexican in a single Champions League season, 5 goals held by Hugo Sánchez and Javier Hernández.
+That was also his sixth goal in that season's Champions League competition, breaking the previous record of most goals scored by a Mexican in a single Champions League season, five goals held by Hugo Sánchez and Javier Hernández.
 On 9 May, after coming on as a substitute during the second half, Giménez scored a brace against Bologna helping his team achieve a 3–1 home win.
+Five days later, Giménez came on as a substitute during the second half of the Coppa Italia final against Bologna as Milan lost 1–0.

+On 23 September 2025, Giménez scored his first goal of his second season in a 3–0 victory over Lecce in Coppa Italia.
+On 28 October, he sustained an ankle injury, and after spending five months on the sidelines, he made his first competitive appearance on 21 March 2026.
+He concluded the 2025–26 season with only one goal in the Coppa Italia and no goals in Serie A.

+Loan to Porto

+On 31 August 2026, Giménez joined Portuguese club Porto on loan for the 2026–27 season, with an obligation to make the move permanent under certain conditions.
+He made his debut for the club on 4 September, in a league match against Moreirense, coming on as a substitute at the 75th minute as the score remained at 2–1 in favor of the Dragões.
+On 12 September, in a league match against Casa Pia, he scored his first goal after a year-long drought.